 Each cell of a TM configuration is coded using a block of n symbols of the stack alphabet of S. The whole block is used to encode both the content of the cell and the location (the number of cell) on the TM tape (note that the number of cell is in the range $[0, 2^n - 1]$ and can be encoded using n bits).
 The stack alphabet is given by $(\Sigma \cup (Q \times \Sigma)) \times 2^{\{b, fc, e, cn, l\}}$ where b is used to mark the first element of a TM block, fc to mark the initial TM configuration, e to mark the first element of the first block of a TM configuration, cn to encode the number of cell, and l to mark a left TM successor.
-Moreover, $\Sigma \cup (Q \times \Sigma)$ is used to encode the cell content.
 The pushdown system S proceeds in two phases.

-Phase 1.
-Starting from the initial configuration (with empty stack content), S generates nondeterministically by push transitions a sequence of TM configurations on the stack.
+Phase 1 Starting from the initial configuration (with empty stack content), S generates nondeterministically by push transitions a sequence of TM configurations on the stack.
 S ensures that the first TM configuration is the initial TM configuration (corresponding to the input x).
 Moreover, the following conditions are satisfied for any generated TM configuration c:

-- -S ensures that the symbols b, fc, and e are used properly.
-Moreover, S ensures that the last block of c is the unique block in c that has number of cell $2^n 1$ (i.e, all its elements are marked by the proposition cn). - All global states of S associated with all elements of c except the last element are environment states.
-S keeps track of the TM state q associated with cby its finite control.
+• S ensures that the symbols b, fc, and e are used properly.
+Moreover, S ensures that the last block of c is the unique block in c that has number of cell $2^n - 1$ (i.e, all its elements are marked by symbol cn).

+• All global states of S associated with all elements of c except4 the last element are environment states.
+S keeps track of the TM state q associated with c by its finite control.
 If c is not accepting (i.e., $q \notin F$), then the global state sassociated with the last element of c is a system state if c is a TM universal configuration (i.e., $q \in Q{\forall}$), and it is an environment state otherwise.
-In such a state s, S without modifying the stack content chooses a letter 0/1 to encode the choice of the transition.
+In such a state s, S without modifying the stack content chooses a letter 0/1 to encode the choice of the transition in \mathcal{M} .
 According to such a choice all elements of the next TM configuration will be marked by the corresponding choice symbol.
-In particular, we use the proposition l to mark all elements of a TM left successor (this means that $\neg l$ is associated with right TM successors).
+In particular, we use the symbol l to mark all elements of a TM left successor.

-Note that S does not ensure that the number of blocks of any generated TM configuration is exactly 2^n , that the cell numbers are updated correctly, and the generated configuration sequence is consistent with the transition function of \mathcal{M} .
+Note that S does not ensure that the number of blocks of any generated TM configuration is exactly 2^n (i.e., the cell numbers are updated correctly) and the generated TM configuration sequence is consistent with the transition function of \mathcal{M} .
+In particular, concerning the initial TM configuration, S ensures that it has the form $(q_0, \sigma_1)\sigma_2 \ldots \sigma_r \# \# \ldots$, but S does not ensure that the number of blanks to the right of σ_r is exactly $2^n - r$.